Board Members

 Alicia Hays - President

-Alicia moved to Eugene years ago because the community offered a great opportunity to play wheelchair basketball—little did she know it would also provide a path to a rewarding public sector career and years of service as an elected official.
-As an athlete, she played in numerous national women’s wheelchair basketball tournaments, including winning the national title.
+Alicia has served as a community leader for decades, focused on bringing people together to improve conditions locally and statewide.
+She values the power of teams to create change, blending her love of sport with passion for community.
 Professionally, Alicia served as Lane County’s Director of Children and Families, and later Director of Health & Human Services, retiring from that position in 2017.
-Alicia was elected to the Eugene 4j School Board in 2007, where she has served ever since.
+Alicia was elected to the Eugene 4j School Board in 2007, where she has served until retiring in 2023.
 While serving on the School Board, she had the opportunity to serve on, and chair, a number of local campaigns including both those for bond measures and levy measures.
-She has a strong community network, and understands the world of public financing.
+She has a strong community network and understands the world of public financing.
+Alicia is currently serving on the Oregon Liquor and Cannabis Commission, appointed by the Governor in 2023.
+As a wheelchair pickleball player she has taught adaptive pickleball clinics for Eugene Parks and Recreation.
+Since retiring, Alicia has been a huge advocate for pickleball and its positive impact on individuals and communities, recruiting new players and advocates to the game.

 Eric Wold - Secretary

-Eric worked for 18 years in park, natural area, and recreation management for the City of Eugene and Willamalane Park and Recreation District.
-He was the Natural Areas and Urban Forestry Manager at City of Eugene and the Assistant Superintendent for Parks, Planning, and Facilities at Willamalane.
-In these roles, Eric worked collaboratively with other agencies and organizations, and he and his teams planned, designed, and implemented capital improvement projects and successfully managed $10 million in state and federal grants.
-Eric has been on the Board of Directors for several nonprofit organizations since 1999, including the Emerald Valley Pickleball Club.
-Eric is dedicated to growing the game of pickleball in the greater Eugene-Springfield area and is excited about the opportunity to construct new pickleball facilities in the area.
+Eric worked for 20 years in park, natural area, and recreation management for the City of Eugene, Willamalane Park and Recreation District, and The Nature Conservancy (TNC).
+He was the Natural Areas and Urban Forestry Manager at City of Eugene, the Assistant Superintendent for Parks, Planning, and Facilities at Willamalane, and the Freshwater Director for TNC Oregon.
+In these roles, Eric worked collaboratively with other organizations and he planned, designed, and implemented capital improvement projects and successfully managed $10 million grants.
+Eric has been on the Board of Directors for several nonprofit organizations since 1999, including the Long Tom Watershed Council, Native Plant Society of Oregon, and Emerald Valley Pickleball Club.
+Eric is currently a professional pickleball player and member of the Seattle United Pickleball Club in the NPL.
+He also the Pickleball Professional at Eugene Swim and Tennis Club.
+Eric is dedicated to growing the game of pickleball and is excited about the opportunity to construct new pickleball facilities in the area.

 Karen Gaffney

-Karen is a long-term resident of Eugene, graduating from the University of Oregon, building a career, and raising her family here, and demonstrating a commitment to community engagement and leadership.
+Karen Gaffney is a long-term resident of Eugene, graduating from the University of Oregon, building a career and raising her family here, and demonstrating a commitment to community engagement and leadership.
 After more than 30 years of public service, Karen has recently retired as the Director of Lane County Health & Human Services, leading the County’s largest department, and building strong collaborative relationships with leaders across the community in the public and private sectors.
-Her work at Lane County included many collaborative capital building projects, leveraging funding from private foundations as well as local, state, and federal governmental sources.
+Her work at Lane County included many collaborative capital building projects, leveraging funding from private foundations as well as local, state and federal governmental sources.
+Karen currently works as a Strategic Consultant for Funk/Levis & Associates, specializing in strategic planning, communications and public relations.
+In addition to her work on behalf of Lane County, Karen has previously championed the selection, purchase, and funding of a new church building for her congregation, and is currently an active member of Eugene Rotary.
 After decades of being an avid sports spectator, this year Karen was introduced to pickleball by her close friend, and has enthusiastically been practicing new skills and planning for much more play time during retirement.
+Karen earned a Bachelor’s Degree in Journalism and a Master’s Degree in Public Administration from the University of Oregon, and a Graduate Certificate in Public Health from Oregon State University.

 Roger Schaljo